dipti1986/blog-post-app/README.md

 ![pytest coverage](https://user-images.githubusercontent.com/84717522/157693314-8d8e61fd-307d-4c73-ad06-1e2f6a71cb6a.png)

 ## Front-End Design
 The front-end of the app is rudimentary at this stage, as the front-end is built purely with very simple HTML.
-It is largely functional and stable, however.
+It is fully functional and stable.

 When the user navigates to the URL, they are directed to the home page: